Kong/kong/README.md

 # Kong Serverless Functions Plugin

 Dynamically run Lua code from Kong during access phase.
 It can be used in combination with other request plugins.

 Please see the [plugin documentation][docs] for details on installation and usage.

 # History

+0.2.0

+* Updated schemas to new format
+* Updated specs to test Services & Routes instead of plugins, and adapted to new schemas

 0.1.0 Initial release